 Congenital heart disease is one or more problems with the heart's structure that exist since birth.
-Congenital means that you're born with the defect.
-Congenital heart disease, also called congenital heart defect, can change the way blood flows through your heart.
-Some congenital heart defects might not cause any problems.
-Complex defects, however, can cause life-threatening complications.
+Congenital means that you're born with the condition.
+Congenital heart disease in adults and children can change the way blood flows through the heart.

 Common congenital heart disease symptoms in adults include:

 - Swelling of body tissue or organs (edema)